NSF Research Experiences for Undergraduates Summer 2019

 REU Site: Research Training for Undergraduates in Mathematical Analysis with Applications in Allied Fields

-This UTC REU program provides an intensive eight-week summer research experience that prepares undergraduates for the rigors of graduate level research in mathematics.
+This REU Site is supported by the National Science Foundation, and this support is gratefully acknowledged.
+Our 2019 Mathematics REU Summer Program provides an intensive eight-week research experience that prepares undergraduates for the rigors of graduate level research in mathematics.
 Advanced undergraduates are invited to Chattanooga to participate in collaborative research projects with experienced faculty mentors.
-Our Special Summer Colloquium Series, augmented by other group activities, presents opportunities for REU participants to interact with world-class mathematicians and scientists who are actively pursuing theoretical, computational, and methodological research at the frontiers of mathematical analysis and its applications.
+Our Special Summer Colloquium Series, augmented by other group activities, presents opportunities for REU participants to interact with mathematicians and scientists who are actively pursuing theoretical, computational, and methodological research at the frontiers of mathematical analysis and its applications.

 - Multiplicative number theory

 - Differential and difference equations

 It is the common thread of mathematical analysis that connects all these research areas.
 Possible topics include the zeta function, prime numbers, exponential sums, sequences, Gaussian analytic functions, random polynomials, resolvent identities, spectral shift functions, mathematical modeling using ordinary and partial differential equations, biological applications, and optimal control simulation.

 We are excited to have eleven talented and energetic undergraduate researchers participate in our summer program.
 We have formed four research groups basing on the diversity of interest.